 - The websites whose permission acceptance rates are low.

-For example, a website that uses a push notification service, and has very low acceptance rates, will have the quiet permission web push UI enabled for it.
+For example, a website that uses a push notification service, and has meager acceptance rates, will have the quiet permission web push UI enabled for it.

 As the acceptance rates improve, the quiet permission web push UI would get disenrolled again.
 To improve the acceptance rates of your website, continue reading below.